Vulvodynia: Cause and diagnosis

+Treatment and epidemiology

-Treatment may involve a number of different measures; however, none is universally effective, and the evidence to support their effectiveness is often poor.
-Some of these measures include improved vulvar care, dietary changes, medications, counselling, and, if conservative treatment is not effective, surgery.
-It is estimated to affect up to 16% of women.
+Treatment may involve a number of different measures; however, as vulvodynia has many sub-types, none is universally effective, and the evidence to support their effectiveness is often poor.
+Some of these measures include medications, pelvic floor physical therapy, surgery, and counselling.
+Vulvodynia is estimated to affect up to 10-28% of women.

 Signs and symptoms

 Pain is the most notable symptom of vulvodynia, and can be characterized as a burning, stinging, irritation or sharp pain that occurs in the vulva and entrance to the vagina.
 It may be constant, intermittent or happen only when the vulva is touched, but vulvodynia usually has a long duration.

-Symptoms may occur in one place or the entire vulvar area.
+Symptoms may occur in one place ("localized") or the entire vulvar area ("generalized").
 It can occur during or after sexual activity, when tampons are inserted, or when prolonged pressure is applied to the vulva, such as during sitting, bike riding, or horseback riding.
-Some cases of vulvodynia are idiopathic where no particular cause can be determined.
+The pain can be provoked by touch ("provoked") or constant ("unprovoked").
+Some cases of vulvodynia are idiopathic where no specific cause can be determined.

-Vulvar vestibulitis
+Vestibulodynia

-Vulvar vestibulitis syndrome (VVS), vestibulodynia, or simply vulvar vestibulitis or "localized (to the vestibule) provoked vulvodynia" refers to pain localized to the vestibular region.
+Vestibulodynia, formerly known as vulvar vestibulitis syndrome (VVS), or simply vulvar vestibulitis, refers to pain localized to the vestibular region.
 It tends to be associated with a highly localized "burning" or "cutting" type of pain.

+Vestibulodynia is the most common subtype of vulvodynia that affects premenopausal women – the syndrome has been cited as affecting about 10%–15% of women seeking gynecological care.

+Clitorodynia

 The pain of vulvodynia may extend into the clitoris; this is referred to as clitorodynia.

-Vulvar vestibulitis syndrome is the most common subtype of vulvodynia that affects premenopausal women – the syndrome has been cited as affecting about 10%–15% of women seeking gynecological care.
+Clitorodynia may be sometimes caused by clitoris adhesions, a condition where the hood of the clitoris becomes stuck to the clitoris itself.
+Symptoms may include pain, hypersensitivity, hyposensitivity, difficulty with arousal, muted or absent orgasm.
+Clitoral adhesions are common among female patients with lichen sclerosus, but also occur among the general population.
+The prevalence of clitoral adhesions is unknown.
+Clitorodynia has been neglected in medical research and under-recognized in clincical practice.